marvinlabs/customer-area/readme.txt

 * Fix: the function cuar_is_customer_area_private_content was not returning true for private containers (such as projects)
 * Fix: an email validation bug for additional profile fields created by code
 * Fix: improved detection of main plugin errors (not installed, disabled) for add-ons.
+* Fix: the widgets have been made more flexible to be able to override the output by using templates
+* Fix: the term list widget was not properly printing child terms

 = 5.0.7 (2014/07/31) =